MidiCaps: A large-scale MIDI dataset with text captions: Abstract

 \section{Abstract}

 Generative models guided by text prompts are increasingly becoming more popular.
-However, no text-to-MIDI models currently exist, mostly due to the lack of a captioned MIDI dataset.
-This work aims to enable research that combines LLMs with symbolic music by presenting the first large-scale MIDI dataset with text captions that is openly available: \textbf{\dataset{}}.
-MIDI (Musical Instrument Digital Interface) files are a widely used format for encoding musical information.
-Their structured format captures the nuances of musical composition and has practical applications by music producers, composers, musicologists, as well as performers.
-Inspired by recent advancements in captioning techniques applied to various domains, we present a large-scale curated dataset of over 168k MIDI files accompanied by textual descriptions.
-Each MIDI caption succinctly describes the musical content, encompassing tempo, chord progression, time signature, instruments present, genre and mood; thereby facilitating multi-modal exploration and analysis.
-The dataset contains a mix of various genres, styles, and complexities, offering a rich source for training and evaluating models for tasks such as music information retrieval, music understanding and cross-modal translation.
+However, no text-to-MIDI models currently exist due to the lack of a captioned MIDI dataset.
+This work aims to enable research that combines LLMs with symbolic music by presenting \textbf{\dataset{}}, the first openly available large-scale MIDI dataset with text captions.
+MIDI (Musical Instrument Digital Interface) files are widely used for encoding musical information and can capture the nuances of musical composition.
+They are widely used by music producers, composers, musicologists, and performers alike.
+Inspired by recent advancements in captioning techniques, we present a curated dataset of over 168k MIDI files with textual descriptions.
+Each MIDI caption describes the musical content, including tempo, chord progression, time signature, instruments, genre, and mood, thus facilitating multi-modal exploration and analysis.
+The dataset encompasses various genres, styles, and complexities, offering a rich data source for training and evaluating models for tasks such as music information retrieval, music understanding, and cross-modal translation.
 We provide detailed statistics about the dataset and have assessed the quality of the captions in an extensive listening study.
-We anticipate that this resource will stimulate further research in the intersection of music and natural language processing, fostering advancements in both fields.
+We anticipate that this resource will stimulate further research at the intersection of music and natural language processing, fostering advancements in both fields.

 \thefootnote{*} \thefootnote{\arabic{footnote}}